ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch02_the_null_zone_revisited.md

 We can thus be certain that if we *are* ever able to detect this other universe, the evidence we gather will in no way support the existence of self-contradictory statements.
 Square circles, gods and other self-contradictory concepts cannot hide there, any more than they can hide in the wet dreams of leprechauns.

 On the other hand, if it turns out that we are *never* able to detect this other universe, and it remains a completely theoretical entity, with no evidence or rationality to support it, then it is simply a conceptual bag in which it is “convenient” to place things that are obviously not true.

-[^1]: This inevitably ends up with comparisons to those who said that Einsteinian physics was impossible, that the world could not be round and so on.
-Uncertainty in *content* – i.e. theory – is somehow supposed to be equated with uncertainty in *methodology*, i.e. reason and evidence.
-The fact that a mathematical theorem can be disproved does not disprove the principles of mathematics, but rather confirms them.